ClickHouse/ClickHouse/docs/en/operations/backup.md

     - `password` for the file on disk
     - `base_backup`: the destination of the previous backup of this source.
 For example, `Disk('backups', '1.zip')`
     - `structure_only`: if enabled, allows to only backup or restore the CREATE statements without the data of tables
-    - `storage_policy`: storage policy for the table being restored.
+    - `storage_policy`: storage policy for the tables being restored.
 See [Using Multiple Block Devices for Data Storage](../engines/table-engines/mergetree-family/mergetree.md#table_engine-mergetree-multiple-volumes).

 :::note storage_policy
-`storage_policy` setting is only applicable to the `RESTORE TABLE` command with an engine from the `MergeTree` family.
+`storage_policy` setting is only applicable to the `RESTORE` command.
+The specified storage policy applies only to tables with an engine from the `MergeTree` family.
 :::

 ### Usage examples